Sanjit2708/Exp-4/README.md

 # RESULT:
-Thus, the UML diagrams for RAILWAY MANAGEMENT SYSTEM has been created successfully.
+Thus, the UML diagrams for HOSPITAL MANAGEMENT SYSTEM has been created successfully.